 Two years later, he won a Best Actor Oscar for his performance in A Free Soul (1931).
 Over time his acting career was to predominate.

 Lionel Barrymore suffered physically and emotionally in 1936.
-He broke his hip in an accident, and in December of that year, he lost his beloved wife, Irene Fenwick Barrymore, who was only 43.
+He broke his hip in an accident, and in December of that year, he lost his beloved wife, Irene Fenwick Barrymore (1887-1936), who was only 49.

 The following year, he was filming the movie, Saratoga with Clark Gable and Jean Harlow; he tripped over a cable and broke his hip for the second time.
 Repairs for this type of injury were rudimentary then.
 Barrymore was plagued with arthritis since the late 1920s, so the second accident meant that he never really recovered.
 From that time on, it was very painful to walk.
 He used crutches occasionally but soon settled into the wheelchair full time.

-By the date of the accidents, Barrymore had been part of the MGM family for a long time.
+By the date of the accidents, Barrymore had been part of the MGM family for many years.
 He worked for Louis B. Mayer even before 1924 when MGM was created.
 The two men had a long and good friendship.

 Mayer knew Barrymore was a valuable property to the studio, so Mayer put out the word.
-Scripts should be written for Barrymore that took into his account that he couldn’t walk.
+Scripts for Barrymore should take into account that he wasn’t comfortable walking.